South Coast Iceland Travel Guide for Stunning Adventures

 Glacier lagoons

 The popular Glacier lagoon JökulsárlónFrom Fjallsárlón to Jökulsárlón it’s only 11km/6.8 miles.
 By Jökulsárlón you can take a cruise on the lagoon, walk to the famous Diamond beach by the ocean and just take a load off and enjoy life.
-There is no camping by the lagoon so you will either have to track back to Skaftafell or drive to Höfn, the end of south Iceland but the beginning of East Iceland.
+There is no camping by the lagoon so you will have to track back to Skaftafell or drive to Höfn, the end of South Coast Iceland but the beginning of East Iceland.

 From Jökulsárlón to Höfn